AGameAnx/dok-repo/patches/jaraci.md

 * **Max speed:** `60 => 54`

 ### Weapon
 > *Honourguard cruisers had the potential to one-shot enemy strike craft force from long range when firing at them from high ground, which could often end the game very quickly.
-The damage that the weapon had also made its overall dps extremely low, meaning it was very bad at countering anything which had a meaningful hitpoint pool.
+The damage that the weapon had also made its overall DPS extremely low, meaning it was very bad at countering anything which had a meaningful hitpoint pool.
 The weapon should now perform much more consistently and feel powerful even against bulkier targets.*

 * **Main weapon:**
     * **AOE:** `200 => 220`